plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Top pages is also one of the main metrics for your content marketing efforts.
 It takes a lot of time and effort to produce a blog post so knowing which blog posts have had a bigger impact than others is an insightful stat.
 It can help you decide which topics to explore even further.

+Top pages report can also help analyze your in-product usage in terms of activation and retention.
+We don't do any in-depth analysis of our product usage such as screen recordings but we do keep an eye on the aggregate usage of specific pages:

+* /sites is our landing page for logged in users
+* /settings is our settings page for logged in users
+* /sites/new is where our users go to add a new domain name to Plausible
+* /billing/upgrade is where our users go if they want to sign up for a paid subscription

+As mentioned earlier, day to day fluctuations in visits are normal but when looked at a period of several months, we do like to see these numbers grow.

 ## Countries

 Shows the list of countries your visitors are based in.